 All manuscripts will be sent to one or two reviewers.
 The Editor decides on provisional acceptance or rejection based on comments submitted by the reviewer(s).
-The author will receive notification of the decision, together with his returned manuscript and the comments of the reviewer(s).
+The author will receive notification of the decision, together with her or his returned manuscript and the comments of the reviewer(s).

 Manuscripts must be in English.
 Authors whose native language is not English should have their work checked by a person well versed in the English language before submitting the manuscript.
 It is not the responsibility of the Editor(s) or reviewer(s) to provide language assistance, and manuscripts may be rejected if poorly written.
 Manuscripts must be in Microsoft® Word (.doc or .docx) word processing software format.
 All submissions must be in compliance with the NiS formatting style.
 For the convenience of authors, a Template for Authors with the NiS formatting style is provided for the preparation of a manuscript for submission.
 For more information on the NiS journal formatting style, please download the Style Guide for Nature in Singapore and Lee Kong Chian Natural History Museum (For Editors).